tiayyba/CYT180_Lab9/index.md

 X_test_scaled  = scaler.transform(X_test)       # transform test
 ```

-You may be thinking why we split first, then scale (even though we scaled in Lab 7).
-In Lab 7, scaling was performed as part of exploratory data analysis, not model training.
+You may be thinking why we split first, then scale (even though in Lab 8 we scaled the date before spliting).
+In Lab 8, scaling was performed as part of exploratory data analysis, not model training.
 Its purpose was:
 - to compare feature ranges
 - to understand relationships
 - to visually inspect normalized distributions
 - to prepare for future modeling
 - to introduce students to scaling early

-However, the scaling done in Lab 7 is not appropriate for actual model training because scaling must always be fit on the training set only.
-If we scale **before** splitting, this happens:
+However, the scaling done in Lab 8 is not appropriate for actual model training because scaling must always be fit on the training set only.
+If we scale **before** splitting, the following situations are possible:
 - the scaler “looks at” the entire dataset, including test data.
 - this gives the model information about the test set it shouldn’t have.
 - this is called **data leakage**, and it makes evaluation unreliable

-Therefore, Lab 8 uses the correct machine‑learning practice:
+Therefore, Lab 9 uses the correct machine‑learning practice:

 ```text
 Split → Fit scaler on X_train → Transform X_train & X_test